-MacKillop College Werribee
+MacKillop Catholic Regional College, Werribee South

-John LISTER (Werribee) (10:07): I also want to finish my first members statement by congratulating MacKillop College on the opening of St Mary's campus in Werribee South.
+John LISTER (Werribee) (10:07): I want to finish my first members statement by congratulating MacKillop College on the opening of the St Mary's campus in Werribee South.
 As a former student, it was an honour to share in this moment, and I thank the St Mary's students for showing us around this beautiful campus, which will continue to serve the people of Werribee.